David Fuller: The sisters killed in a car crash, abused after death

 But shortly after they got off the ferry, a lorry hit their car on a motorway in Kent.

 They died instantly.
-Their dad Michael passed away two weeks later.
+Their dad, Michael, who was also in the car, passed away two weeks later.
+Nike was the sole survivor.

 'Maman, je t'aime'

-When she describes the crash, it's obvious that she's told the story countless times before.
+When Nike describes the crash, it's obvious that she's told the story countless times before.

 Her voice falters though, as she describes passing sweets to her daughters in the back of the car.

-Mary thanked her, saying "Maman, je t'aime… Mummy, I love you."
+Mary thanked her, saying "Maman, je t'aime".
+Mummy, I love you.

 But when the conversation turns to David Fuller, Nike sits back in her chair with her eyes closed, as if to block out what she's hearing.

+The pain on her face is indescribable.
 At one stage, she says: "No-one deserves this.
 Nobody deserves this."

+A hospital electrician, Fuller killed two women in Tunbridge Wells in 1987.
+He also sexually abused more than 100 corpses, including children, in two Kent morgues over 12 years.
+They included Mary and Helen.

+The family has travelled over from France during the pandemic for Fuller's sentencing.
+He will never be released from prison.

+In court, families of the victims described him as "an animal," and that he was "despicable, sick and twisted".

+This is the second time the Akande family has had to come to Maidstone Crown Court to watch a man being sentenced over what happened to Mary and Helen.

-She feels as if her sisters were killed twice.
+Nike is being supported by her daughter, Audrey.
+She says she feels as if her sisters were killed twice.

-When she was told that David Fuller had abused them in the mortuary, she nearly collapsed.
+When she was told Fuller had abused them in the mortuary, she nearly collapsed.
+She remembers: "Is it a joke, are we in a movie?"

 She struggles to finish her sentence: "Because - dead bodies?
 What's going on?"